 - 6.1 When new staff join our organisation, they will be informed of the safeguarding arrangements in place.
-They will be given a copy of Rebecca Cheetham Nursery and Children's Centre's safeguarding policy along with the staff Code of Conduct, Part One and Annex A of Keeping Children Safe in Education 2018, the school's Behaviour Policy, the Children Missing Education Policy, and told who our Designated Safeguarding Lead (DSL) and Deputy DSLs are.
-All staff will sign to say they have read these key documents.
-They will also be provided with training on our recording system Safeguard particularly in regard to how to record any concerns and pass these to the DSL. - 6.2 Every new member of staff or volunteer will receive safeguarding training during their induction period.
+They will be given a copy of Rebecca Cheetham's safeguarding policy along with the staff Code of Conduct, Part One and Annex A of Keeping Children Safe in Education 2019 (link to be updated), the school's Behaviour Policy, the Children Missing Education Policy, and told who our Designated Safeguarding Lead (DSL) and Deputy DSLs are.
+All staff will sign to say they have read these key documents. - 6.2 Every new member of staff or volunteer will receive safeguarding training during their induction period.
 This programme will include information relating to signs and symptoms of abuse and neglect (included in Section 3 of this policy), how to manage a disclosure from a child, how to record concerns and the remit of the role of the DSL.
-The training will also include information about whistle-blowing in respect of concerns about another adult's behaviour and suitability to work with children. - 6.3 In addition to the safeguarding induction, we will ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part One of Keeping Children Safe in Education 2018.
+The training will also include information about whistle-blowing in respect of concerns about another adult's behaviour and suitability to work with children. - 6.3 In addition to the safeguarding induction, we will ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part One of Keeping Children Safe in Education 2019 (link to be updated).
 In order to achieve this we will ensure that: - All members of staff undertake appropriate safeguarding training on an annual basis. - All staff members receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least termly, to provide them with the relevant skills and knowledge to safeguard children effectively. - 6.4 All regular visitors, temporary staff and volunteers will be given a set of our safeguarding procedures and they will be informed of whom our lead DSL and any deputy DSL's are and what the recording and reporting system is. - 6.5 The DSL, the alternate designated member(s) of staff and any other senior member of staff who may be in a position of making referrals or attending child protection conferences or core groups will ensure relevant training to the role is completed at least once every three years.
 The DSL and any deputies will complete Designated Safeguarding Lead training every two years.
-In addition to formal training, DSL's will ensure that they update their knowledge and skills at regular intervals, but at least termly, to keep up with any developments relevant to their role. - 6.6 We actively encourage all of our staff to keep up to date with the most recent local and national safeguarding advice and guidance, links that are recommended include Annex A of Keeping Children Safe in Education 2018 on specific safeguarding issues such as Preventing radicalisation and Domestic abuse as well as guidance accessible via Newham Safeguarding Children Board. - 6.7 Our Governing Body will also undertake appropriate training to ensure they are able to carry out their duty to safeguard all of the children at Rebecca Cheetham Nursery and Children's Centre.
+In addition to formal training, DSL's will ensure that they update their knowledge and skills at regular intervals, but at least termly, to keep up with any developments relevant to their role. - 6.6 We actively encourage all of our staff to keep up to date with the most recent local and national safeguarding advice and guidance, links that are recommended include Annex A of Keeping Children Safe in Education 2019 (link to be updated) on specific safeguarding issues such as Preventing radicalisation and Domestic abuse as well as guidance accessible via Newham Safeguarding Children Partnership. - 6.7 Our Governors will also undertake appropriate training to ensure they are able to carry out their duty to safeguard all of the children in Rebecca Cheetham.